smartDIYs/smartdiys_creator_manual_en/manual/names.md

 - Scaling tools: You can manipulate the display area of the graphic area.

 ## Item list
-- Add Item: Click to display a menu and you can add items to the project.
+Add Item: Click to display a menu and you can add items to the project.
 - Select File: Add a local file.
 - From Catalog: Adds figures etc. provided in this software.
 - Text Item: Create and add text objects.
+- Scan: (EtcherLaser only) Create items from scanned with the camera of machine.<br/>
+※ The button is disabled when the top cover is closed.

 Added Items can be checked from the list.
 Processing is performed in the order of this list.

+### Right click menu
+Right-click on an item to display the menu.
+- Enable: Switch the setting item "Enable" of the machining parameter.
+- Delete this item: Delete the this item and object.
+- Select this objects: Select the object associated with the item.
+Select a group if it is grouped.

+### Display mode switching
-You can also switch the display mode by clicking the icon at the bottom of the item list.
+You can switch the display mode by clicking the icon at the bottom of the item list.
 <p align="center">
 <img alt="SmartScreen" src="./images/names/itemlist_mode.png" style="width:50%">
 </p>

-#### Parameter setting window
+## Parameter setting window
 Click an item displayed in the item list to display and set the processing parameters of the item.

 - Manual: You can set Enables / disables of item processing and parameters manually.You can also register the set parameters in the user dictionary.